git4example/genai-fsx-workshop-on-eks-auto/content/010_introduction/index.en.md

 - Supports chipsets such as: AWS Neuron, NVIDIA GPUs and others,

 ## Deploying Mistral-7B-Instruct using a vLLM on Amazon EKS
 To provide text generation inference capability with an OpenAI-compatible endpoint, we will deploy the Mistral-7B-Instruct model using the vLLM framework on Amazon Elastic Kubernetes Service (EKS).
-We will use Karpenter to spin up the AWS inferentia2 EC2 node (Accelerated Compute designed for Generative AI), where it will launch a vLLM Pod from an container image.
+We will let EKS Auto to spin up the AWS inferentia2 EC2 node (Accelerated Compute designed for Generative AI), where it will launch a vLLM Pod from an container image.

 ## What is Amazon EKS (Elastic Kubernetes Service)
 [**Amazon EKS**](https://aws.amazon.com/eks/), is a managed service that makes it easy for you to deploy, run, manage and scale container based apps using Kubernetes on AWS, without installing and operating your own Kubernetes control plane or worker nodes.
 Amazon EKS clusters can scale to support thousands of containers, which makes it ideal for Generative AI and ML workloads, where you can tune and deploy LLMs on Amazon EKS.
 Amazon EKS serves as an effective orchestrator to help achieve rapid scale out and scale in that is required for Generative AI and ML workloads, optimal cost efficiency.